 This procedure does not require incisions.
 A lighted tube with a camera on the end, called an endoscope, will be inserted through your mouth and down the esophagus.
 The scope will reach the first part of the stomach.
 The stomach will then be wrapped around the esophagus.
 If needed, any hernia will be repaired.

 Less than an hour

 2-3 days (may be more or less depending on your condition)

-It will take a few days to one week to recover.
+It will take a few days to 1 week to recover.

 During your stay, the hospital staff will take steps to reduce your chance of infection, such as: